opencti-wazuh-connector

 It is also possible to look up alerts using less common metadata, like filenames, directory paths and process command lines.
 This can be helpful in an investigation, if you want to see where files, whose contents varies, has spread across systems, or where a process may have been run.
 This essentially makes OpenCTI into a search interface for OpenSearch, allowing you to search for alerts without having to craft complicated DSL queries yourself.
 Be sure to read the usage documentation below before doing so, and beware that “simple” searches may result in a lot of results (sightings), which in turn may create incidents depending your configuration.

-select which entities to search for.
-Use the various settings in
+Use CONNECTOR_SCOPE to select which entities to search for.
+Use the various settings in SearchConfig to determine how searches are performed.

 The function documentation below describes how the various supported entities are looked up.
 Most observables, along with vulnerabilities and indicators are supported: